syntasso/kratix-docs/docs/main/05-guides/08-composite-promises.md

 ---
-description: Guides on how to create composite promises
+description: Guides on how to create Composite Promises
 title: Composite Promise
 ---